markthom-as/GoalLateral/_PRESS-RELEASE.md

  -->

 ## Heading ##
+Goallateral
   > Name the product in a way the reader (i.e. your target customers) will understand.

 ## Sub-Heading ##
+Meet your goals, or face your own punishment.
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

 ## Summary ##
+Users create goals, set a deadline, and upload a bad selfie as collateral.
+If the user fails to meet the deadline, the selfie is posted to social media along with the goal they didn't meet.
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
+Solves the problem of procrastination, lack of motivation.
   > Describe the problem your product solves.

 ## Solution ##
+Creates incentive for people to meet their goals
   > Describe how your product elegantly solves the problem.

 ## Quote from You ##
+'Self-determined punishment is an effective way to motivate oneself without too much of a negative impact'
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
+Just make a goal and upload a gross selfie today!
   > Describe how easy it is to get started.

 ## Customer Quote ##
+'I have lost 50lbs because I look so bad in selfies - now I look better, and feel great.
+Thanks Goallateral!'
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
+visit goallateral.com right now to signup!
   > Wrap it up and give pointers where the reader should go next.